Homelessness in Seattle: OSL (formally known as Operation Sack Lunch)

-OSL (formally known as Operation Sack Lunch) is the largest meal provider in Washington state, currently providing 7,000 no-cost, nutrient dense, culturally relevant meals a day.
-These meals are distributed to a wide range of organizations needing nutritional support including shelters, tiny house villages, permanent supportive housing units, and children's programs.
-This program began in 1989, and they partnered with the Seattle Human Services Department (HSD) in 1998.
+OSL (formally known as Operation Sack Lunch) is the largest meal provider in Washington state, currently providing 7,000 no-cost, nutrient-dense, culturally relevant meals a day.
+These meals are distributed to a wide range of organizations needing nutritional support, including shelters, tiny house villages, permanent supportive housing units, and children's programs.
+This program began in 1989, and it partnered with the Seattle Human Services Department (HSD) in 1998.
 In 2012, there was some debate over the program's location, as Seattle Human Services Director Danette Smith said that because of poor conditions under the freeway, where they would distribute meals, it should close or move indoors.
 The program's operators said it could not continue at all if forced to move indoors.
-This issue seems to be solved, as of May 2024 the organization moved into their own state-of-the-art kitchen.
+This issue seems to be solved, as of May 2024, the organization moved into its own state-of-the-art kitchen.
 This organization was also quite impactful during the COVID-19 pandemic.
-In January 2020, OSL was serving 3200 meals each day, and by April, per HSD partners request, OSL was producing more than 9000 meals a day.
+In January 2020, OSL was serving 3,200 meals each day, and by April, per HSD partners request, OSL was producing more than 9,000 meals a day.

 BLOCK Project

-The BLOCK project is another initiatives that aims to help homeless people in Seattle.
+The BLOCK project is another initiative that aims to help homeless people in Seattle.
 This project builds small houses and places of shelter and coordinates with Seattle volunteers who are willing to offer areas of their backyards to place the houses.
 This is a sustainable, community-based way of addressing the problem of homelessness.

 Shelters & services

 Seattle has many shelters dedicated to providing support and housing to individuals and families experiencing homelessness.
 Some of these shelters are the primary program carried out by the organization, while other non-profits run shelters as one of their many programs aimed at decreasing housing instability.
-The list below is not comprehensive of all the shelters in Seattle, however, they demonstrate the different types of shelters and services that exist.
+The list below is not comprehensive of all the shelters in Seattle; however, they demonstrate the different types of shelters and services that exist.